What Is Dermaplaning?

 Our patented Dermaplaning Tool was designed to give you the same results as an in-office treatment with safety features that make it easy to do it yourself.
 It’s safe to use up to once a week and can be used with your other StackedSkincare tools, serums, and peels.

 Beginning at the top of the cheekbone near the hairline, hold your skin taut behind the blade and gently glide the dermaplaning tool at a 45-degree angle towards the nose using short strokes.
 Continue until you have resurfaced the entire cheek and jaw.
 You can watch a full tutorial about how to use our tool below.
+For advanced dermaplaning users, try our Precision Dermaplaning Blades to expertly sculpt the area around the brows and carefully exfoliate the nose and upper lip.

 Once you have completed your entire face, you can apply corrective serums, moisturizer, and SPF.